BattletechModders/TisButAScratch/README.md

 `severityCost` - int, increases healing time required as a factor of severity

-`debiledCost` - int, increases healing time required as a factor of pilot having `DEBILITATED` tag
+`debilitatedCost` - int, increases healing time required as a factor of pilot having `DEBILITATED` tag

 `medtechDebilMultiplier` - float, multiplier for medtech skill divisor of `crippledCost`.
 E.g. for `debiledCost = 2000`,  `MedTechSkill = 10`, and `medtechDebilMultiplier`, injury healing cost would be `2000/ (10 * .5)`